bdubb27/dotenv-finder/README.md

 ### What about multiple .env files?

 That's a great question... and I'm not sure.
 I haven't tested this on multiple `.env` files as I have no use for that setup.
-I assume the helper function would return the "left-most" `.env` file it could find... in other words, an `.env` file in `/Users/foo/.env` would likely return if found even if you wanted `/Users/foo/my-project/.env` -- use at your own risk!
+I assume the helper function would return the "left-most" `.env` file it could find... in other words, a `.env` file in `/Users/foo/.env` would likely return if found even if you wanted `/Users/foo/my-project/.env` -- use at your own risk!